About Us

 - Joining up early in the breeding season is a particular requirement for maiden yearling heifers who are Spring joined for a 6-week period giving them 2 cycles at most to fall in calf.
 Older females are Spring-joined for a 9-week period, following on from a Jul/Aug calving, giving them approx. 3 cycles to join.

 - Artificial Insemination (AI) has been used in our stud herd for the last 40 years.
 Stud females are synchronised & AI'ed 12hrs post observed standing heat early in the Spring (not FTAI).
 Andrew is our 'resident' AI technician & has AI'ed all our stud females for the last 37 years!
-Following our AI program, stud females are then run with our own stud bred back-up bulls; approx 4 week period for yearling heifers & 6 weeks for cows.
+Following our AI program, stud females are then run with our own stud bred, yearling back-up bulls; approx 4 week period for yearling heifers & 6 weeks for cows.